chrisl64squares/loberary/content/music/2025 Music in Lists.md

 ### _West End Girl_ (Lily Allen)

-I’m not immune to the attractions of watching a celebrity train wreck, especially captured in detailed slo-mo by a bawdy storyteller whom I already have a soft spot for.
-I get the kvetching but wonder if the snobberati don’t perhaps protest too much?
+I’m not immune to the attractions of watching a celebrity train wreck, especially captured in detailed slo-mo by Lily Allen, a bawdy storyteller I already have a soft spot for.
+I get the kvetching about the gossipy aspects of _West End Girl_ but wonder if the snobberati don’t perhaps protest too much?
 Not to mention that some of the songs are good…so good they can actually make other LOL-ridiculous lyrics work as LOL-moving, even just moving, work.
 Standouts: “Pussy Palace” (yep) and “Madeline.”

 ### _Double Infinity_ (Big Thief)

+_Double Infinity_ is a satisfying album that expands Big Thief’s palette while solidifying Adrianne Lenker’s place as one of the best of her generation of songwriters (and then some).
+Standouts: “Grandmother” and “Double Infinity.”

-_Willougbby Tucker, I’ll Always Love You_ (Ethel Cain)
+### _Willougbby Tucker, I’ll Always Love You_ (Ethel Cain)

-_Shish_ (Portugal.
-The Man)

-_Let All There is Be Light_ (Garbage)
+Ethel Cain released two distinctly different, critically polarizing albums in 2025. _Willoughby Tucker, I’ll Always Love You_ is my keeper.
+There are some skips (there aren’t many 10+ minute songs I’ll suffer through), but the highs of “Fuck Me Eyes,” “Nettles,” and especially “Dust Bowl” more than carry the rest.

 _I’m Only F\*\*\*ing Myself_ (Lola Young)

-_Always Been_ Craig Finn

 _Cover the Mirrors_ (Ben Kweller)